donnemartin/saws/README.md

     $ pip install saws

+If you are not installing in a `virtualenv`, run:

+    $ sudo pip install saws

-Once installed, run the following command to start `SAWS`:
+Once installed, start `SAWS`:

     $ saws